Fellow Since 1999

 Yayasan Tjoet Njak Dien Yogyakarta

-This profile was prepared when Maria Pakpahan was elected to the Ashoka Fellowship in 1999.
+This description of Maria Pakpahan's work was prepared when Maria Pakpahan was elected to the Ashoka Fellowship in 1999.

 The New Idea